sayeh1994/starter-hugo-academic3/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Explaining AI
   - Autonomous System
   - Domain adaptation
-  - Image Segmentation

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Signal and Image Processing
+    - course: MSc in Signal and Image Processing
       institution: Grenoble INP University in France
       year: 2020
     - course: BSc in Electrical engineering with the major in Telecomunication